 I now know my horse’s weight and condition score what next?

 Manufacturers formulate feeds with different workloads in mind and usually an increase in energy is associated with an increase in the levels of other nutrients a working horse requires.
 A low energy feed will typically provide 8-10MJ/kg Digestible Energy (DE), a medium energy feed 10-12 MJ/kg DE and a high energy feed 12 MJ/kg or more.

-If your horse is working at a medium level it is logical to assume that you would choose a medium energy feed, however this is where the results of Body Condition Scoring should be your guide.
+If your horse is working at a medium level it is logical to assume that you would choose a medium energy feed, however this is where the results of your horse’s body condition scoring should be your guide.
 Cleo for example has a body condition score of 4 which means she is in a positive energy balance e.g. getting more than she needs and therefore it would be more appropriate to use a lower energy regime.
 BB on the other hand is leaner and only a body condition score 2.75, which may mean a higher energy feed is required to maintain his weight especially when his work level is increased.
 Therefore, knowing the weight and body score of your horse is ideal for feeding, which in turn will facilitate advancements in condition or composition.
 It will also allow you to judge the successes/potential failings of your current feeding routine.

 What if my horse’s weight is ideal?

 The next thing to check is if the diet is balanced.
 If you’re using a balanced, compound feed the manufacturer will have done a lot of the hard work for you.
 On the bag there will be a guide that states how much a horse needs relative to the work being done – as long as you have accurately assessed their workload and are feeding the recommended amount, the diet should be balanced.